Retrieving and Creating DNS Records

 To download your domain’s DNS records in zonefile format, please see Exporting a Domain as Zonefile.

-endpoint supports bulk write operations via the POST
+The rrsets/ endpoint supports bulk write operations via the POST,

 objects (instead of just one), like this: